harisont/concept-alignment/presentation/presentation.md

 ## CA in translation
 A human translator \pause

-1. recognizes concepts in the text to translate
+1. recognizes concepts in the text to translate \pause
 2. looks for ways to render them in the target language

 \pause